Rays vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Tyler Glasnow and Ryan Walker are the projected starters when the Tampa Bay Rays and the San Francisco Giants play on Monday at Oracle Park, at 9:45 PM ET.
+Zack Littell will try to control Michael Conforto and the San Francisco Giants when they play his Tampa Bay Rays on Tuesday at 9:45 PM ET.

-The Giants are +115 moneyline underdogs for this matchup with the Rays (-135).
-The over/under is 7.5 runs for the contest.
+The favored Giants have -110 moneyline odds to win against the underdog Rays, who are listed at -110.
+The contest's total has been listed at 8.5 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.